NEUROIMAGING / DSA

 Most contraindications are relative ⇒ assess risk-benefit

-- renal insufficiency (the results of the laboratory tests must be obtained prior to the examination)
+- renal insufficiency (results of laboratory tests must be obtained prior to the examination)

-- eGFR should be > 30 mL/min in patients receiving iodinated contrast
+- eGFR should be > 30 mL/min in patients receiving the iodinated contrast agent

-- discretion should be used in patients with eGFR < 45 mL/min
+- use with caution in patients with eGFR < 45 mL/min

-- hypersensitivity to iodinated contrast agents (contrast dye)
+- hypersensitivity to iodinated contrast media (contrast agents)

-- reactions to contrast media are not a true allergy but a pseudoallergy in nature (there are no allergic antibodies present)
+- reaction to contrast media is not a true allergy but a pseudoallergy in nature (there are no allergic antibodies present)

 - the contrast media cause mast cells to release histamine and other chemicals directly

-- the contrast agent concentration affects the severity of an adverse reaction ⇒ higher concentration = greater risk of an adverse reaction
+- the concentration of the contrast media affects the severity of an adverse reaction (higher concentration = higher risk of an adverse reaction)

-- severe, life-threatening reactions, including anaphylaxis, occur in approx. 0.1% of people receiving contrast agent
+- the risk of serious, life-threatening reactions, including anaphylaxis, is approx. 0.1%

-- renal insufficiency (the results of the laboratory tests must be obtained prior to the examination)
+- renal insufficiency (results of laboratory tests must be obtained prior to the examination)

-- pregnancy (relative contraindication with acute therapeutic procedures)
+- pregnancy (relative contraindication for acute therapeutic procedures)

-- blood clotting disorders and use of anticoagulant drugs
+- blood clotting disorders and use of anticoagulants (relative)

 - unstable cardiopulmonary/neurological status